Menu

 "By working together, writers have the opportunity to gather the insights of their peers and learn to distill advice and opinions in a small group environment.
 Sharing feedback is a great way for us to learn and grow in our craft, to ask those questions that might feel awkward elsewhere, and to support and encourage each other.
 WWA wants to be part of your journey to success."

-The way it works: Participants will email their pages to the other group members at least one week prior to the session so that each participant may review and prepare critiques for their fellow writers and be ready to discuss on meeting day.
+The way it works: Participants will meet via zoom a week before the sessions, and thereafter email their pages to the other group members at least six days prior to the session so that each participant may review and prepare critiques for their fellow writers and be ready to discuss on meeting day.
 During the session each writer will read from their submission and hear constructive advice from peers and facilitator Lisa Lickel.
 Participants will provide their feedback to their peers following the session.

-Sign up to participate in the Poetry & Lyric Essay series!
-During the 2 hour Zoom sessions, facilitator Chuck Stebelton will focus on writing using examples and prompts.
+Sign up to participate in the Poetic Imagery series!
+During the 2 hour Zoom sessions, facilitator Jennifer Morales will focus on writing using examples and prompts.
 There will be a limit of 8 participants to the group so that everyone receives time and feedback every session.

-The way it works: Zoom links will be sent to writers prior to each session.
+The way it works: Zoom links will be sent to writers before each session.
 Participants will share their work electronically.
 Participants should be familiar with Zoom and willing to read their work aloud during the session.
-Formatting requirements and critique guidelines will be provided by Chuck Stebelton.
-Please Note: WWA Highly recommends that participants have a computer and reliable access to the internet.
-It is nearly impossible to participate in the sessions using only a smart phone.
-Having a rudimentary understanding of Word and Zoom are also recommended.
+Formatting requirements and critique guidelines will be provided by Jennifer Morales.
+Please Note: WWA highly recommends that participants have a computer and reliable access to the internet.
+It is nearly impossible to participate in the sessions using only a smartphone.
+Having a rudimentary understanding of Word and Zoom is also recommended.

 Strictly Fiction with Laurie Scheer